Editing

 I critique short stories, creative nonfiction, and novels (parts or the whole).
 I provide honest, insightful feedback, and I hold your work to a high standard.
 But I am here to help not to tear you down.
 I believe an effective editor must keep his own ego out of his critiques, and so I do everything I can to cater to your needs and to your vision, and to provide feedback that will help you create the most powerful, most moving story possible.
 Inquire for my availability.

-Note: I'm currently booked out until early 2024 with full-manuscript edits.
-I can do smaller jobs before then, but fulls will have to join the queue, which tends to be about 10 months long.
+Note: I typically book out about 10-12 months in advance for full-manuscript edits.
+I can do smaller jobs before then, but fulls will have to join the queue.

 Questions or Concerns?